-The cheese market in India grew at a CAGR of around 26% during 2014-2019.
+The cheese market in India exhibited strong growth during 2015-2020.
 India is currently the world’s largest producer of milk owing to which the cheese market holds significant growth potential.
 With the rising influence of western cuisines and inflating disposable incomes, consumers are now shifting from paneer towards cheese, thereby increasing its demand in the country.
 In addition to this, manufacturers are introducing a number of flavored cheese products including pepper, garlic, red chili flakes, and oregano pickle, which cater to the different tastes and preferences of consumers in India.
-Looking forward, IMARC Group expects the cheese market in India to exhibit strong growth during 2020-2025.
+Looking forward, IMARC Group expects the cheese market in India to grow at a CAGR of 24.80% during 2021-2026.

 Cheese Market in India: Drivers